Maxime2/appgoo_core/README.md

 ## About appGoo Core ##

-This describes the use and requirements for the core components of appGoo
+This describes the use and requirements for the core components of appGoo.
+It is licensed using Apache 2.0 License and is documented within license.txt of this repository

 ### What is appGoo Core ? ###